matpalm/yahoo_lda_utils/README.md

     0.885886 a7212ee57e42aec1b994002f3498ac51 2012-01-24T10:39:18 Create a Grunge & textured mixed Collage in Photoshop ...
     ...

-As before for a very large corpus you can sample lda.docToTop.txt to lessen the memory used by bin/top_docs_for_topic.py
+As before for a very large corpus you can sample `lda.docToTop.txt` to lessen the memory used by `top_docs_for_topic`